way-cooler/way-cooler/README.md

 # Contributors
 Way Cooler was started by @Timidger and @SnirkImmington, but these fine people have helped us:

-- @vinisniper created (and maintains) AUR packages
+- @vinipsmaker created (and maintains) AUR packages
 - @paulmenzel fixed a typo

 And of course, thanks to the Rust community and the developers of [wlc].